jingzhixu/Microeconometrics-/index.md

 ## Welcome to Linquan and Jingzhi's academic trash can

-This website is build to store homeworks for our Microeconometrics course (see : https://jiamingmao.github.io/data-analysis/)
+This website is build to store homeworks for our Microeconometrics course, check [course website](https://jiamingmao.github.io/data-analysis/) for more infomation.

 ### Contents